-TheWordPoint helps individuals and businesses by offering accurate translations of original documents in the apostille process in foreign jurisdictions, provided by certified professional translators.
-All translations are completed by qualified human translators and include a Translation Accuracy Certificate.
+TheWordPoint helps individuals and businesses by offering certified translations of original documents in the apostille process in foreign jurisdictions, provided by certified professional translators.
+All translations of apostilled documents are completed by qualified human translators and include a Translation Accuracy Certificate.

 When dealing with international paperwork, apostille translation services ensure your documents meet legal requirements and are accepted by foreign authorities without issues.
 Proper apostille translation protects you from legal complications and ensures smooth document recognition by foreign jurisdictions.
 An apostille and a certified translation are two separate processes.
 An apostille in translation refers to the authentication certificate attached to a public document, not to the translation itself.
 "Apostille" means authentication, and "certified translation" means linguistic accuracy.